dannysu/hakyll-blog/posts/2013-12-15-avidtap-app-with-cordova3.1.markdown

 I love the speed at which Cordova is improving.
 There has been tons of improvements since I wrote the Well.ca virtual store app.
 There has been tons of improvements just in the year after I started AvidTap alone.
-AvidTap's release speed for AvidRegister is amazing too.
+AvidTap's release speed for [AvidRegister][6] is amazing too.
 We average 3.61 days between releases to Play Store.
 Talk about rapid improvements.

 <br>